TheRealSnouk/OpenManus-Chat/Readme.md

-# OpenManus-RL
+# OpenManus-RL: Local LLM Agent Tuning Platform
-🤗 <a href="https://huggingface.co/datasets/CharlieDreemur/OpenManus-RL" target="_blank">Dataset (OpenManus-RL)</a>
+🤗 <a href="https://huggingface.co/datasets/CharlieDreemur/OpenManus-RL" target="_blank">Dataset (OpenManus-RL)</a> | 💬 <a href="#chat-with-ai">Chat Interface</a> | 🧠 <a href="#local-llm-capabilities">Local LLM Support</a>
 </p>
-OpenManus-RL is an open-source initiative collaboratively led by **Ulab-UIUC** and **MetaGPT**.
+OpenManus-RL is an open-source initiative collaboratively led by **Ulab-UIUC** and **MetaGPT**, designed for local LLM agent tuning and reinforcement learning experimentation.

 This project is an extended version of the original [@OpenManus](https://github.com/mannaandpoem/OpenManus) initiative.
-Inspired by successful RL tunning for reasoning LLM such as Deepseek-R1, QwQ-32B, we will explore new paradigms for RL-based LLM agent tuning, particularly building upon foundations.
+Inspired by successful RL tuning for reasoning LLMs such as Deepseek-R1 and QwQ-32B, we explore new paradigms for RL-based LLM agent tuning with a focus on local model deployment and experimentation.

 We are committed to regularly updating our exploration directions and results in a dynamic, live-streaming fashion.
 All progress, including rigorous testing on agent benchmarks such as GAIA, AgentBench, WebShop, and OSWorld, and tuned models, will be openly shared and continuously updated.